ashleybaxter/iamashley/idea-to-launch-in-11-years/index.md

 Insurance isn't like that.
 It's not very transparent.
 It's difficult to find real, tangible advice on how to take your idea and turn it into a business in the insurance sector.

-If you enter the industry from an unconventional background, like I did, with no formal work experience, qualifications or contacts… you're going to have a hard time of it.
+I entered the industry from an unconventional background, with no formal work experience, qualifications or contacts.

 It makes what's already an industry with a high barrier to entry even more challenging to break into.